-Solidarity's excellent eyewitness account, with background information, of the Fisher-Bendix factory and offices against closure.
+Solidarity's excellent eyewitness account, with background information, of the Fisher-Bendix factory and offices against closure in 1972.
 The workers also implemented certain new aspects of work policy.

 The workers at Fisher-Bendix, Kirkby near Liverpool, occupied the entire factory and offices on Wednesday, January 5, 1972.
 This action by all the workers, manual and non-manual, represents an advanced form of struggle.
 Simply to outline the events, as they happened, will provide more real knowledge to be used by others, than any attempt to interpret what is happening according to particular political outlooks.